teletrace/teletrace/cmd/all-in-one/README.md

 The examples assumes that you are in the root folder

-using docker-compose:
+Using docker-compose:

 ```sh
 docker-compose -f deploy/docker-compose/docker-compose.yml up
 ```

-alternatively, using docker CLI:
+Alternatively, using docker CLI:

 ```sh
 docker build -f cmd/all-in-one/Dockerfile -t oss-tracing:latest .